stonebirdjx/tools/hurl.md

   -re string
         enter the regexp rule to match
   -type string
-        walk the path type (default "all")
+        walk the path type, value with file or dir
   -u int
         enter the number of concurrent (default 5) -upload string